 The right tie can say a lot about your image.
-Regardless of what kind of impression that you’re making, the accessories make the outfit, and no accessory does it better than the tie.
+Regardless of what kind of impression you want to make, the accessories will do that for you, and no accessory does it better than your tie.
 Think about it.
-You can get a tie in just about any color or pattern — red, blue, orange, yellow, green, purple, polka dot, stripes, paisley, even little cartoon characters (though that’s a whole other fashion faux pas by itself that you should surely avoid).
+You can get a tie in just about any color or pattern — red, blue, orange, yellow, green, purple, polka dot, stripes, paisley, even little cartoon characters (though that’s a whole other fashion faux pas that you better think twice about).
 The tie makes the man, bottom line, and so your tie should say something amazing about you.
-So when does a gold tie fit the bill?
+So ask yourself, when does a gold tie fit the bill?

 DO know what a color says about you

 We all know that certain colors are considered “power” colors.
 Most often, this color is red.
 However, sometimes either a red tie doesn’t match the look you’re going for, or you don’t want to be overly assertive.
 Maybe you want to still show off your authority and power, while not taking it over the top.
-This is the time when you want to pull out the gold tie.
-Whether you’re going to a job interview, on a first date or sealing an important business deal, a gold tie says that you can handle anything, but that you’re still a gentleman, and far from a cad.
+This is the time to pull out the gold tie.
+Whether you’re going to a job interview, on a first date or sealing an important business deal, a gold tie says that you can handle anything, but that you’re still a gentleman.
 In many cases, gold ties are worn when you want to appear strong, but still approachable.

 DON’T wear a color that clashes with your skin/hair/eyes